-Since HWBOT does not tolerate the sale of benchmark scores, the act of both selling or buying benchmark scores and uploading them to this database is not allowed.
+Since HWBOT does not tolerate the sale of benchmark scores, usage of double accounts, the act of both selling or buying benchmark scores and uploading them to this database is not allowed.
 In addition, we strongly believe that no overclocker who is involved in this kind of business should be allowed to be part of the community.

 HWBOT is not perfect, neither are the result moderators, nor is any overclocker or benchmarker.
 Please accept that people can make mistakes and understand that human errors are solved easiest by friendly human interaction.
 If a certain score seems fishy, you can use the report function to inform the owner of the result and the result moderators.
 In most cases, there’s only a very minor mistake and the solution to the problem will only take one or two minutes.
 In some cases, however, there’s more to tell and discuss: that’s what the hwbot forums are for.
 In the forums you’ll find a vast number of very active crew members trying to respond as quickly as possible (often within half a day) and/or other members who are willing to discuss the issue.
 As this is a public forum, we would like everyone to behave in a respectful way; flaming, forum wars, personal issues … all those can be discussed via mail or PM, but not in our forums.